FloridaPlayers/Documents/Constitution.md

 1. To assist the Web Manager in any way necessary.
 2. To maintain an officer’s handbook to be passed down to the subsequent holder of the officer.
-3. To plan and produce one workshop with assistance from the assistant artistic director

-The Assistant Web Manager is a position appointed by application by the Web Manager with approval by the Executive Board and the Web Management team.
+3. The Assistant Web Manager is a position appointed by application to the Web Manager with approval by the Executive Board and the Web Management team.
+4. To plan and produce one workshop with assistance from the Assistant Artistic Director.

 ### Section 12 – Historian

 The responsibilities of the Historian shall be the following:

-1. To keep a digital and paper archive of all savable content including but not limited to posters, programs etc.
+1. To keep a digital and paper archive of all savable content including but not limited to: posters, programs, etc.
-2. In coordination with the publicist and each individual production’s producer, to ensure that a photo-call takes place for each Florida Players production.
+2. To ensure, in conjunction with the Director of Publicity and each individual production's producer, that a photocall takes place for each Florida Players production.
-3. To acquire photos as a source for all members.
+3. To acquire photos as a resource for all members.
 4. To attend all Florida Players events and ensure that photos are taken at/of each event.
-5. To record and document Florida Players rehearsals, technical rehearsals and performances at the discretion of each production’s Director and Producer as outlined in their production contracts.
+5. To record and document Florida Players rehearsals, technical rehearsals, and performances at the discretion of each production’s Director and Producer as outlined in their production contracts.
 6. To serve as resource of content for Director of Special Events.
 7. To maintain an alumni registry.
-8. To keep and maintain the Florida Players’ camera and insure that it is returned safely to the Florida Players’ Storage Unit on the off-season.
+8. To keep and maintain the Florida Players’ camera, and to ensure that it is returned safely to the Florida Players’ storage unit on the off-season.
 9. To maintain a professional relationship with the Smathers Library Archivist and to archive documents and records throughout the year.
 10. To maintain an officer’s operational handbook to be passed down to the subsequent holder of this office.
-11. To plan and produce one workshop with assistance from the assistant artistic director
+11. To plan and produce one workshop in conjunction with the Assistant Artistic Director.

+## Section 13 — Director of Community Affairs

+The responsibilities of the Director of Community Affairs shall be the following:

+1. To create and to serve as the chair of the Community Affairs Committee.
+2. To coordinate all Florida Players affairs regarding outside organizations including university organizations as well as community organizations, in conjunction with the Executive Board and the Community Affairs Committee.
+3. To develop, organize, and coordinate outreach programs combining theatre with philanthropy.
+4. To facilitate communication between outside organizations and the general body as well as with the Executive Board.
+5. To oversee philanthropic work being performed by members in the name of Florida Players.
+6. To maintain an officer’s operational handbook to be passed down to the subsequent holder of this office.
+7. To plan and produce one workshop in conjunction with the Assistant Artistic Director.

-### Section 13 – General Requirements of the Executive Board Officers
+### Section 14 – General Requirements of the Executive Board Officers

 #### Office hours